- 2

 Best Time to Visit Kashmir

-- March–May (Spring): The most romantic season — valleys bloom with cherry blossoms, tulips at the Asia’s largest Tulip Garden in Srinagar, and the famous chinar trees burst into new green.
-Temperatures are mild and pleasant, making it ideal for sightseeing, Shikara rides, and garden visits.
+- March–May (Spring): The most romantic season — valleys bloom with cherry blossoms, tulips at Asia’s largest Tulip Garden in Srinagar, and the famous chinar trees burst into new green.
+Temperatures are mild and pleasant, making it ideal for sightseeing, Shikara rides, and garden visits across the valley.

 - June–August (Summer): Peak season for Kashmir tourism — warm days, clear skies, and lush green landscapes.
 The best time for Pahalgam, Sonamarg, trekking, and adventure activities.
 Gulmarg, Doodhpathri, and Yusmarg are at their most vivid.
-The Amarnath Yatra pilgrimage season falls in July–August.
+The Amarnath Yatra pilgrimage season falls in July–August drawing hundreds of thousands of devotees to the sacred cave shrine.

 How to Reach Kashmir

 - By Air: Sheikh ul-Alam International Airport in Srinagar is well-connected to Delhi, Mumbai, Bangalore, Chennai, Kolkata, and other major cities with daily direct and connecting flights.
 The airport is approximately 15 km from the city centre.
-For Ladakh, Leh’s Kushok Bakula Rimpochee Airport connects to Delhi and Srinagar.
+For Ladakh, Leh’s Kushok Bakula Rimpochee Airport connects to Delhi and Srinagar with regular scheduled flights.

-- By Road: Kashmir is accessible via the National Highway 1 (Jammu–Srinagar Highway) — a scenic 300 km route through the Banihal Tunnel (now Banihal-Qazigund Rail Link tunnel) and the iconic Jawahar Tunnel.
+- By Road: Kashmir is accessible via the National Highway 1 (Jammu–Srinagar Highway) — a scenic 300 km route through the Banihal Tunnel and the iconic Jawahar Tunnel.
 The Mughal Road connecting Shopian to Bafliaz via Peer Ki Gali is a spectacular alternate route open in summer.
+Travel time from Jammu to Srinagar by road is approximately 8–9 hours.

 - By Train: The Kashmir Railway (USBRL project) now connects Jammu Tawi to Banihal via the Banihal-Qazigund section, with further extension to Srinagar and Baramulla underway.
-Travellers typically take a train to Jammu Tawi and then travel onward by road or bus to Srinagar.
+Travellers typically take a train to Jammu Tawi — well-connected to Delhi and other major cities — and then travel onward to Srinagar by road or bus.

 Browse our Kashmir tour packages — covering romantic houseboat stays, family holidays, adventure treks, winter ski escapes, and pilgrimage circuits including the Amarnath Yatra — all crafted for a seamless, soul-stirring journey through the most beautiful valley in India.